-init([config]) Initialize the DataFlowKernel. add_executors(executors) atexit_cleanup() check_staging_inhibited(kwargs) checkpoint([tasks]) Checkpoint the dfk incrementally to a checkpoint file. cleanup() DataFlowKernel cleanup. handle_app_update(task_id, future) This function is called as a callback when an AppFuture is in its final state. handle_exec_update(task_id, future) This function is called only as a callback from an execution attempt reaching a final state (either successfully or failing). handle_join_update(outer_task_id,) launch_if_ready(task_id) launch_if_ready will launch the specified task, if it is ready to run (for example, without dependencies, and in pending state). launch_task(task_id, executable, args, kwargs) Handle the actual submission of the task to the executor layer. load_checkpoints(checkpointDirs) Load checkpoints from the checkpoint files into a dictionary. log_task_states() sanitize_and_wrap(task_id, args, kwargs) This function should be called only when all the futures we track have been resolved. submit(func, app_args[, executors, cache,]) Add task to the dataflow system. wait_for_current_tasks() Waits for all tasks in the task list to be completed, by waiting for their AppFuture to be completed. wipe_task(task_id) Remove task with task_id from the internal tasks table config Returns the fully initialized config that the DFK is actively using.
+handle_exec_update(task_record, future) This function is called only as a callback from an execution attempt reaching a final state (either suc- cessfully or failing). handle_join_update(task_record, in- ner_app_future) launch_if_ready(task_record) launch_if_ready will launch the specified task, if it is ready to run (for example, without dependencies, and in pending state). launch_task(task_record, executable, args,) Handle the actual submission of the task to the ex- ecutor layer. load_checkpoints(checkpointDirs) Load checkpoints from the checkpoint files into a dictionary. log_task_states() sanitize_and_wrap(args, kwargs) This function should be called when all dependen- cies have completed. submit(func, app_args[, executors, cache,]) Add task to the dataflow system. wait_for_current_tasks() Waits for all tasks in the task list to be completed, by waiting for their AppFuture to be completed. wipe_task(task_id) Remove task with task_id from the internal tasks ta- ble config Returns the fully initialized config that the DFK is actively using.